anoopuri21/omni-marketing/README.md

 ## In the openai.ts file just uncomment code and remove current code if, want to call the real OpenAI API.

+## Resend still restricts you to sending to your own email until you verify a domain.